-Starting An Indoor Herb Garden
+Starting an Indoor Herb Garden

-You will also need to choose a container for your indoor herb garden to grow in.
+You’ll also need to choose a container for your indoor herb garden to grow in.
 The container should either have drainage holes or should be deep enough that you can add rocks at the bottom to create a drainage reservoir for excess water to run into.
 Herbs that are grown indoors cannot sit in waterlogged soil or they will die.

-How To Grow Herbs Indoors
+How to Grow Herbs Indoors

-Light For Herbs Growing Indoors
+Light for Herbs Growing Indoors

 You may need to rotate the container that the indoor herb garden is growing in so that all of the herbs have a even amount of sun and do not grow crooked.

-The Right Temperature For Growing Herbs Indoors
+The Right Temperature for Growing Herbs Indoors

 Most herbs cannot tolerate cold temperatures.
 The herbs will grow best inside if the temperature around them is 65 to 75 degrees F. (18-24 C.).

 Watering Indoor Herbs

 Indoor herb gardens need to be watered regularly.
-They should never be allowed to dry out, but you should also not over water them.
+They should never be allowed to dry out, but you should also not overwater them.
 Check your indoor herb garden daily and water it when the top of the soil just starts to feel dry– though if you stick your finger into the soil, the lower layer will still be damp.

 You can also add a bit of water soluble fertilizer to the water once a month to help the herbs get the nutrients they need.

-Humidity For Indoor Herbs
+Humidity for Indoor Herbs